volcengine/verl/docs/start/quickstart.rst

     trainer.project_name=$YOUR_PROJECT_NAME \
     trainer.experiment_name=$YOUR_RUN_NAME \

-If you encounter out of memory issues, enable the following configs would help:
+If you encounter out of memory issues with HBM less than 32GB, enable the following configs would help:

 .. code-block:: bash